 Many towns and cities have a telephone office with phone booths for local and international calls.
 Rates can be high.
 Avoid credit-card phones in Mexico and the black ‘press button’ phones in Guatemala, which charge extortionate rates.

 The toilets of Central America are fine; it’s just the plumbing that has issues.
 Nowhere in the region should you deposit toilet paper or anything else in the toilet unless a sign specifies that it’s OK to do so.
-Wastebaskets are generally provided for that purpose.
+Wastebaskets are generally provided.

 Some public toilets have attendants who charge a small fee (US$0.10 or so) and provide paper.
 It’s a good idea to keep a spare roll of toilet paper handy while traveling.